postylem/dotfiles-ARCHIVE/.readme-dotgit/README.md

 # Using a (bare) git repo for dotfiles

-This is mostly following [Greg Owen's nice article](https://stegosaurusdormant.com/bare-git-repo/).
+This is mostly following [Greg Owen's nice post](https://stegosaurusdormant.com/bare-git-repo/) explaining why and how to set up a bare git repo for dotfiles.
 See more detailed info there.

 ## 1. Setting up the bare git repo the first time